chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 4. Rebin the absorbed photons onto the AMR grid.
 This involves parallel communication.

 5. Compute the resulting photoionization profile.
 The user may choose between several different deposition schemes (like e.g. cloud-in-cell).

+The Monte Carlo methods use computational particles for advancing the photons in exactly the same way a Particle-In-Cell method would use them for advancing electrons.
+Although a computational photon would normally live on the finest grid level that overlaps its position, this is not practical for all particle deposition kernels.
+For example, for cloud-in-cell deposition schemes it is useful to have the restrict the interpolation kernels to the grid level where the particle lives.
+In Chombo-speak, we therefore use a buffer region that extends some cells from a refinement boundary where the photons are not allowed to live.
+Instead, photons in that buffer region are transferred to a coarser level, and their deposition clouds are first interpolated to the fine level before deposition on the fine level happens.
+Selecting a deposition scheme and adjusting the buffer region is done through an input script associated with the solver.

 Transient Monte Carlo
 ~~~~~~~~~~~~~~~~~~~~~